balusena/docker-for-devops/04-Dockerfile/Dockerfile.md

 Successfully built 8e7c5b9d8f2a
 Successfully tagged my-flask-app:1.0
 ```
--t my-flask-app:1.0 tags the image with the name my-flask-app and version 1.0
+-t my-flask-app:1.0 tags the image with the name my-flask-app and version 1.0.
-. specifies the build context as the current directory
+. specifies the build context as the current directory.

 ### 2. Run the Docker Container
 Once the image is built, you can run a container from it.
 Use the following command: